giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

 ### Session Affinity

-The annotation `nginx.ingress.kubernetes.io/affinity` enables and sets the affinity type in all Upstreams of an Ingress.
+The annotation `nginx.ingress.kubernetes.io/affinity` enables and sets the affinity type in all upstreams of an Ingress.
 This way, a request will always be directed to the same upstream server.

 #### Cookie affinity